garnajee/home-server/README.md

 Follow the steps, it's easy.

-Create an API key for Ombi.

-Create all the users who are going to access to Jellyfin **and** Ombi.
+Create all the users who are going to access to Jellyfin **and** Jellyseerr.

 To have better images for your libraries, you can use [these images](https://imgur.com/a/Guqk15B).